MorpheusAIs/Docs/!KEYDOCS README FIRST!/Code Contributor Best Practices.md

 > Before contributing Code to Morpheus related GitHub repositories please read this quick guide on best practices.

 ## Structuring your Code Contributions.
-All Code Contributions should include the following five elements:
+All Code Contributions should include the following four elements:
 1. The Ethereum wallet address to be rewarded.
 2. Link to the Code Contribution (this may be a commit or PR).
 3. The number of [weights](https://github.com/MorpheusAIs/Docs/blob/main/English%20Guides/Code%20Contributor%20Weights%20Guide.md) requested (as a number – do not include the word "weights").